Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Introduction

 This paper is further structured as follows.
 In Section~\ref{sec:GNN} we put our focus on GNNs, which are widely used for analyzing and modeling complex relationships inherent in multiagent systems.
 By treating agents and their interactions as nodes and edges in a graph, GNNs can capture both local and global dependencies, enabling effective representation learning and reasoning.
 Several studies have demonstrated the efficacy of GNNs in tasks such as graph-based state estimation, multiagent coordination, and decentralized decision-making.

 Next, in Section~\ref{sec:DRL} we analyze the most recent and effective RL algorithms, with a focus also on MA applications.
-DRL techniques have shown remarkable success in learning optimal policies for individual agents in complex environments.
+Deep reinforcement learning techniques have shown remarkable success in learning optimal policies for individual agents in complex environments.
 When applied to multiagent settings, DRL algorithms enable agents to learn strategies through interaction with the environment and other agents.

 In Section~\ref{sec:equil} we present the necessary background from the field of GT that can be used to set the required basis for more advanced algorithms and solutions.

 In Section~\ref{sec:PTM} we describe probabilistic topic models that operate under the assumption that each document in a corpus is generated from a mixture of latent topics, where a topic is characterized by a distribution over words.
 Probabilistic topic models aim to infer these latent topics and their distributions from the observed word occurrences in the documents.